vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 23-25, HV II.
 523-533 ( from Bhav.)
 Dipadūnavrata-To light lamps fed with ghee or sesame oil at

-every punyakāla ( such as ) Saṅkrānti, eclipse, ekādasi and particularly for one month from Aśvina paurṇamāsi to K. paurṇamāsi with Vedic mantras (like Rg.
+every punyakāla ( such as ) Saṅkrānti, eclipse, ekādaśī and particularly for one month from Aśvina paurṇamāsi to K. paurṇamāsi with Vedic mantras (like Rg.
 VIII.
 11. 7, Vāj.
 S. 26.
 6 and 33.92 ) in temples, rivers, wells, trees, cowpons, roads, where four roads meet, in houses; yields great merit.
 Vide Anuśāsana 98.
 45–54, Agni 200, Aparārka pp. 370-372, HV II, 476-48% (from Bhav.
 U), KR 403-405 and Dana

 sāgara pp. 458-462.
 Dīpalaksaṇa-Bṭ.
 S. ( 83.
 1-2) deals with the prognostications